-Prior to surfacing, trail shall be manually grubbed out taking care not to disturb surrounding vegetation.
+• Prior to surfacing, trails shall be manually grubbed out taking care not to disturb surrounding vegetation.
 Native plant species that occur within the proposed trail alignment will be transplanted on site as part of the trail construction process.
-Trail surface retaining poles may be used in areas
+Trail surface retaining poles may be used in areas that are prone to sloughing and erosion, usually on the outsides of corners and in areas of grade change.